• Skip to primary navigation

 • 4 tablespoons soy sauce

-• 2 tablespoons rice wine (or mirin/mirim)
+• 2 tablespoons cooking rice wine (mirim/mirin)

 • 2 tablespoons sugar

-• 2 tablespoons oligodang (올리고당), or rice syrup (조청) or corn syrup
+• 2 tablespoons oligodang (올리고당) or rice syrup (조청) or corn syrup

 • 1/2 teaspoon roasted sesame seeds - optional